billthelibrarian/Project-2-Group-13/ReadME.md

    3. Select the `populate_sql` file and run it in its entirety

 #### Task 10.
 Populate the tables
-   1. Populate the textbooks data table as follows:
+   1. Populate the course_textbooks data table as follows:
    2. Return your attention to the left hand file tree browser and navigate to the `library_db` you created
-   3. Inside that database under Schemas/public/tables there are three - you may need to *refresh* to see them
+   3. Inside that database under Schemas/public/tables - you may need to *refresh* to see the table
-   4. Right click the textbook table and navigate to the import/export tool and in the pop up select **IMPORT**
+   4. Right click the course_textbooks table and navigate to the import/export tool and in the pop up select **IMPORT**
-   5. You must navigate to the Resources folder inside the repo you cloned and select the `textbooks.csv` file
+   5. You must navigate to the Resources folder inside the repo you cloned and select the `course_textbooks.csv` file
    6. Toggle the header button to active
    7. Choose comma as the delimiter
-   8. **Repeat** the previous seven items of Task # 10 exactly, sequentially, and *substituing only* `courses.csv` into the ***courses table*** and `course_textbooks.csv` into the ***course_textbooks table***
+   8. .................

 #### Task 11.
 Enjoy working with the data
 ---